msk77/react_ts_06/README.md

 Every Wednesday, in the end of the main lecture, a few take-home tasks are offered to practice the lecture material

 ## 🤓How to do it right?
-You are expected to spend time reading official documentations, googling, sourcing helpful information on your own.
+Attend the lectures and complete your homework on time.
+Besides lectures, you are expected to spend time reading official documentations, googling, learn to ask proper questions, and sourcing helpful information on your own.
 50% of success is in your dedication to the course material.
 The other 50% come from practice.
-This means, you should go along with course lectures and hand-in homework on-time to get a timely feedback.
+This means, you should go along with course to get a timely feedback in order to really learn.
 It is not recommended to skip parts with false hopes to learn it 'later'.
-You can only get the maximum if you follow the rules of our community, React-TypesScript course and from teacher's recommendations.
+You can only get a working knowledge of React/TS, if you follow the rules of our community and are genuinely invested in the process.

+##Bare minimum to succeed in React/TS course
+1. 1.
+JavaScript
+2. HTML & CSS
+3. Git Version Control
+4. Package Managers (npm, yarn or pnpm) - npm is used in this course
+5. Basic understanding of linters and formatters
+6. Basic knowledge of npm scripts
+7. Understanding of Vite, esbuild, Webpack, Rollup, Parcel

 ## 📈FAQ
 + Do I need JavaScript to learn React?